-The Department of Veterans Affairs (VA) has a number of benefit programs aimed at helping veterans and their families, including the VA home loan program.
+The Veterans Administration (VA) has a number of benefit programs aimed at helping veterans and their families, including the VA home loan program.
 Through this program, eligible individuals can get a mortgage for a home at a competitive interest rate and with little or no down payment.

 What is a VA home loan?